What, Why and Which Adhesive for Rhinestones

 This is a fast drying glue and there is little room for error so be sure to get the positioning correct.
 Press the flat back rhinestone down fast or the glue may solidify thick and create a gap between the rhinestone and the surface.
 On the plus side, it can be used in place of 3d foam dots and it costs less too!

 .
-It can be quite stringy as it cools and the strings a little messy to remove.
+It can be quite stringy as it cools and the strings are a little messy to remove.
 It dries clear but tends to yellow with age.
 However, some brands have coloured glue sticks available so this is definitely a glue with possibilities.
 It allows glued items to be separated again relatively easily if required, and if all else fails just heat it up again with a hairdryer.
 Hot glue is suitable for most surfaces, like hard plastics, foam, paper products, wood, clay and glass.
 Do note, however, that you should avoid using it on surfaces that are subject to high temperatures as that would make the glue re-melt.
 Be careful when handling hot glue, it may not appear to be hot but it is and can cause burns on skin.

 Epoxy Resin Adhesives